-Every Monday evening in summer going back 7 years, we have ran a paddling race originating from the Ballard Elks Lodge in Seattle.
-Courses vary weekly due to conditions and are usually 1.5 to 2.5 miles long.
-This summer we handed the race over the Ballard Elks Paddling Club (BEPC).
+Every Monday evening in summer going back 8 years, we have ran a paddling race originating from the Ballard Elks Lodge in Seattle.
+Courses vary weekly due to conditions and are usually 2.5 to 3 miles long.
+We handed the race over the Ballard Elks Paddling Club (BEPC) in 2018.

 It was decided that the race this summer would start facing south and run towards Ray’s Boathouse and the Ballard Locks, then angle in whatever direction decided for each week’s race route.